-It is a condition of your fishing licence that the master of the vessel shall, in addition to any logbook or electronic logbook, complete a Daily Queen Scallop Catch Return and a Manx Fish Producers By-Catch Form for all queen scallop fishing activity within the territorial sea.
-The Daily Queen Scallop Catch Return must be completed and placed into the designated logsheet collection boxes situated on the quayside of the harbours at Douglas, Ramsey, Peel and Port St. Mary on the day that the landing takes place.
-Copies of the Daily Queen Scallop Catch Return and Manx Fish Producers By-Catch Form and full details of the Isle of Man Fishing Licence may be found at www.gov.im/fishing/conditions.
+It is a condition of your fishing licence that the master of the vessel shall, in addition to any logbook or electronic logbook, complete an electronic NESTFORM Daily Queen Scallop Catch Return and a Manx Fish Producers By-Catch Form for all queen scallop fishing activity within the territorial sea.
+The NESTFORM Daily Queen Scallop Catch Return must be completed before 23:59 on the day that the fishing activity takes place.
+Copies of the Manx Fish Producers By-Catch Form and full details of the Isle of Man Fishing Licence may be found at www.gov.im/fishing/conditions.

 Freedom of information statement